Student Initiated Combined Degree Program

 The Graduate School

 How to Apply

 Students interested in the Student Initiated Combined Degree program must complete the following tasks:

-2. Complete a Student Initiated Combined Degree Request Form and a plan of study.
-The plan of study must include:
+- Complete a Student Initiated Combined Degree Request Form and a plan of study.

-3. Seek approval from your undergraduate faculty advisor, unit head of the undergraduate degree program, the Graduate Program Director, and the Dean of The Graduate School.
+- Seek approval from your undergraduate faculty advisor, unit head of the undergraduate degree program, the Graduate Program Director, and the Associate Vice-Provost of The Graduate School.

 The Student Initiated Combined Degree program requirements follow the Bachelor/Graduate Combined Degree Policy and will include at a minimum:

 1. Fulfilling the requirements for both the undergraduate and graduate degree programs

 2. Completion of appropriate Responsible Conduct of Research training requirement